Housing affordability hits historic low

 “The Black-White Income gap needs to shrink and, in order to do so, more affordable, multifamily homes need to be built for first-generation homeowners looking for a starter home,” Fairweather said.

 A separate report released Thursday by the National Association of Realtors (NAR) found that the homeownership gap between Black and white buyers increased in 2022 to its widest level in a decade.
-The Black homeownership rate in 2021 was 44 percent, while the white homeownership rate was 72.7 percent, NAR’s report found.
+The Black homeownership rate in 2021 was 44%, while the white homeownership rate was 72.7%, NAR’s report found.

 “Unfortunately, the incredible affordability challenges of the last year have hit minority home buyers more than White buyers,” Jessica Lautz, NAR deputy chief economist and vice president of research, said in a statement.